Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Ansible/Ansible.md

              }
          }
          return inventory
      if __name__ == "__main__":
          print(json.dumps(get_inventory()))
      ```
 3. **Using the Custom Script**
-   - Command to use the custom script as the inventory source:
      ```sh
      ansible-playbook -i /path/to/custom_inventory_script.py playbook.yml
      ```